nst1911/graphics-item-scaler/README.md

-# Resizer item

-`GraphicsItemResizer` is a `QGraphicsItem` for interactive resizing of some target rectangular area (for example, to change size and position of some `QGraphicsItem`, as in demo project).
-It shows 8 handles within container item for each resizing direction and supports minimum size constraint for target rect (i.e. you can't make size of target rect smaller than specified).
+# QGraphicsItem interactive scaling class

+`GraphicsItemScaler` is a `QGraphicsItem`-based container class for interactive scaling of `QGraphicsItem`s with 8 handle items for each direction (left-top, top, right-top, right, right-bottom, bottom, left-bottom, left).

 ### How to use it

-Copy `resizer` dir to your project.
-Include file `resizer/graphicsitemresizer.h`.
+Copy `scaler` dir to your project.
+Include file `scaler/graphicsitemscaler.h`.
-Create instance of `GraphicsItemResizer` class, set initial target area size and minimum size if needed.
+Create instance of `GraphicsItemScaler` class and set your target graphics item as a parent.

-Use `setTargetSize` slot to notify resizer item about target area size changes.

-To handle size and position changes subscribe to `GraphicsItemResizer::targetRectChanged` signal.
-Position of received rectangle contains target area's left top corner offset and size is equal to new size.

-You can change pen and brush for resizer handles using `setPen` and `setBrush` methods.
+You can change pen and brush for handle items using `setHandleItemPen` and `setHandleItemBrush` methods.
+Pen and brush of container item bounding rect area can be changed with `setBoundingRectAreaPen` and `setBoundingRectAreaBrush` as well.

 Use `setHandlersIgnoreTransformations` to force handler items ignore all transformations.
 For example, it would be useful when attached graphics views can be zoomed or rotated - handlers will have the same size and relative position.

+The example of using QGraphicsScaler is in the constructor of `MainWindow` class in `mainwindow.cpp` file.

 ### License
-Resizer item is licensed under the Apache License, Version 2.0.
+Licensed under the Apache License, Version 2.0.
 See LICENSE for details.